Home

 In the turning of the Wheel, it is the periods of rest that empower growth.

-This doesn't mean that a witch neglects to do what she can to preserve and improve life, within reason.
+This doesn't mean that a Witch neglects to do what she can to preserve and improve life, within reason.

 But it is pointless - even harmful - from a Wiccan perspective to keep someone alive at any cost, or without an enjoyable quality of life, or against a person's wishes.